marcduiker/building-a-resilient-workflow-with-durable-functions/labs/04_adding_servicebus_trigger.md

 ### 1. Create a Function App with a ServiceBusTrigger function

-With your IDE of choice create a Function App (suggested name: `NeoEventProcessing`) with a Servicebus Topic triggered function.
+With your IDE of choice create a Function App (.NET Core v3) (suggested name: `NeoEventProcessing`) with a Servicebus Topic triggered function.
 The suggested name for the function, and the class, is `NeoEventProcessingClientServicebus`.

 - When asked, specify that you want to use the Storage Emulator which is used to run the app locally.
 - Specify the following Servicebus settings in the `ServiceBusTrigger` attribute: